danieldriver/danieldriver.github.io/_posts/2013-11-02-mavericks-fonts.md

 ---
 layout: post
-title: 'New Fonts and RTL Language Support in OS X 10.9 Mavericks'
+title: "New Fonts and RTL Support in OS X 10.9 Mavericks"
-date: 2013-11-02
+tagline: "I can live without OpenType support for a bit if new fundamentals provide for a bidirectional future."
+description: "The new iWork is a step backwards, except in its support of RTL languages like Arabic and Hebrew."
-category: type
+category: notes
 ---

 There have been plenty of [complaints][unhappy] about the loss of features in Apple's 2013 rewrite of iWork, which has been called a [regression][] and a [disaster][].
-I'm not the heaviest user Keynote, Numbers or Pages, but I would like to call out a feature that counts as a major advance in my line of work: support for right-to-left languages.
+I'm not the heaviest user Keynote, Numbers or Pages, but I would like to call out a feature that counts as a major advance in my line of iWork: support for right-to-left languages.

 [unhappy]: http://www.macrumors.com/2013/10/25/some-power-users-are-unhappy-with-lost-features-in-the-new-iwork/
 [regression]: http://www.libertypages.com/clarktech/?p=6597